-- City shall, at its sole expense, provide all personnel, vehicles, tools, equipment and machinery, transportation, testing and other facilities reasonably necessary for the proper performance of such Basic Police Protection Services and Animal Control Services. - A monthly report will be generated on reportable incidents, to provide the Village with an account of the incident for its records. - 3.
-When required by State Statute an arrest will be made on all incidents. - Make routine patrols of the Village during each shift. - If we are not able to provide the needed Police Protection Services we will advise Central Dispatch to notify the Sierra County Sheriff's Department or the New Mexico State Police. - Provide information and testimony related to any claims made by the public against the Village.
+1. City shall, at its sole expense, provide all personnel, vehicles, tools, equipment and machinery, transportation, testing and other facilities reasonably necessary for the proper performance of such Basic Police Protection Services and Animal Control Services.

-Formatted: Font: Not Bold

-- 7. In addition to Police Protection Services the City will provide Animal Control Services in the same manner as the City has provided them in the past without additional compensation.
-The ACO will issue citations for animal ordinance violators. - 8.
-Provide qualified administrative personnel to conduct the daily business of providing Police Protection Services to the citizens of the Village including a Chief of Police, a Captain, a Lieutenant, and a Field Sergeant. - Respond to resident inquiries, complaints and concerns in a professional, courteous and timely manner.
-Use best efforts to promote good relations with the Village's customers and residents. - Monitor and track all customer complaints and inquiries received, and report the same to the Village in the monthly report. - 11.
-Respond to any routine inquiries or routine reporting requirements of any governmental authority, The Village's trustees or attorneys in a prompt, professional manner, if the law provides authority of such. - 12.
-The City Police Chief will attend regular Trustee meetings and any special meetings upon request.
-Provide monthly operational and financial reports to the Board of Trustees, in a format normally used by the City. - 13.
-Submit materials which are to be included in Trustee's meeting packets and which require legal review to the office of the Village's General Counsel no later than five (5) business days preceding the regular Trustee meeting unless other arrangements are approved by the Village Clerk. - 14.
-Coordinate with other Village advisors, including attorneys, engineers, accountants and financial consultants as needed. - 15.
-Periodically review the Rules, Regulations, and Ordinances and make recommendations for changes as necessary. - 16.
-Maintain all records and files in accordance with state and federal law, and assure that these records and files are accessible to anyone during normal business hours in accordance with the New Mexico Public Information Act. - 17.
-The City' police personnel will maintain normal hours of operation which shall be 24 hours a day, seven days a week, including state and national holidays.
+2. A monthly report will be generated on reportable incidents, to provide the Village with an account of the incident for its records.

+3. When required by State Statute an arrest will be made on all incidents.

+4. Make routine patrols of the Village during each shift.

+5. If we are not able to provide the needed Police Protection Services we will advise Central Dispatch to notify the Sierra County Sheriff's Department or the New Mexico State Police.

+Provide information and testimony related to any claims made by the public against the Village.

+HACC AGENDAS & MISCACC Agendas 2018/12-12-2018/JPA Winbg police services2018, revs for, DFA_RedSinc.dog1s/Contracts/Williamsburg/JPA-Winbg police services2018.doe

+7. In addition to Police Protection Services the City will provide Animal Control Services in the same manner as the City has provided them in the past without additional compensation.
+The ACO will issue citations for animal ordinance violators.

+8. Provide qualified administrative personnel to conduct the daily business of providing Police Protection Services to the citizens of the Village including a Chief of Police, a Captain, a Lieutenant, and a Field Sergeant.

+9. Respond to resident inquiries, complaints and concerns in a professional, courteous and timely manner.
+Use best efforts to promote good relations with the Village's customers and residents.

+10. Monitor and track all customer complaints and inquiries received, and report the same to the Village in the monthly report.

+11. Respond to any routine inquiries or routine reporting requirements of any governmental authority, The Village's trustees or attorneys in a prompt, professional manner, if the law provides authority of such.

+12. The City Police Chief will attend regular Trustee meetings and any special meetings upon request.
+Provide monthly operational and financial reports to the Board of Trustees, in a format normally used by the City.

+13. Submit materials which are to be included in Trustee's meeting packets and which require legal review to the office of the Village's General Counsel no later than five (5) business days preceding the regular Trustee meeting unless other anangements are approved by the Village Clerk.

+14. Coordinate with other Village advisors, including attorneys, engineers, accountants and financial consultants as needed.

+15. Periodically review the Rules, Regulations, and Ordinances and make recommendations for changes as necessary.

+16. Maintain all records and files in accordance with state and federal law, and assure that these records and files are accessible to anyone during normal business hours in accordance with the New Mexico Public Information Act.

+17. The City' police personnel will maintain normal hours of operation which shall be 24 hours a day, seven days a week, including state and national holidays.
 Personnel will not necessarily be located at the Village, at all times, but will be available during these working hours for police related business and routine police patrols.
 Non-emergency contacts will be restricted to the hours of 8:00 a.m. to 5:00 p.m.
 Monday thru Friday at the Police Department Offices located at 507 McAdoo.
 All other calls for service will be through Central Dispatch: Emergencies: 911, calls for service: 894-7111.